-Working with Studio Sam Causer who have carefully surveyed the structure and uncovered its history, we have delicately removed recent low quality interior layers to uncover surviving earlier finishes.
-A design scheme and pattern of use will evolve which takes best advantage of the opportunities and discoveries offered up by the building.
+Working with Studio Sam Causer who carefully surveyed the structure and uncovered its history, we delicately removed recent low quality interior layers to uncover surviving earlier finishes.
+A design scheme and pattern of use evolved which took best advantage of the opportunities and discoveries offered up by the building.

-We plan to reimagine the lost shop front, reinstate the top light previously provided by the large roof lantern discernable in the structure, and provide safe access to the atmospheric glazed brick basement.
+We have recently reinstated the lost roof lantern and, In the long term, we plan to reimagine the lost shop front, and provide safe access to the atmospheric glazed brick basement.

-As the scheme evolves and works are planned, the building will be occupied in its ‘rewound’ state by ‘meanwhile’ traders who we hope will engage with the building’s unfinished aesthetic.
+As the scheme evolved and works were planned, the building was occupied in its ‘rewound’ state, initially by community groups, artists, exhibitors and ‘pop-up’ traders, and now by Werkhaus Margate whose brand engages with the building’s unfinished aesthetic.